 - Estimating installation procedure time

 Now that you’ve done the research, you can go for the type that fits your property’s requirements.
-If you’re still not sure what type of solar panels will work best for your property, here at some installations to look over.
+If you’re still not sure what type of solar panels will work best for your property, here are some installations to look over.

 And when you’ve become satisfied, your next step should be to contact an installer and schedule a consultation.